-BioInvent develops the next generation of immuno-oncology therapies
+BioInvent develops antibodies for the treatment of cancer

 BioInvent is generating value for shareholders by employing its antibody and cancer biology expertise to identify antibodies with novel mechanisms-of-action and novel oncology targets.
 The Company employs this approach to generate therapeutic immuno-modulating antibodies that can be developed for a broad range of cancer indications.
 The Company plans to bring these antibodies to the clinic through its own resources and together with partners.

 Immuno-oncology - a revolution in cancer treatment

 The body’s immune defense is one of the most effective weapons to fight cancer.
 Development of new immuno-oncology drugs directing the immune defense against the tumour is expected to revolutionize the treatment.